roryp/reliable-web-app-pattern-java-workshop/Part6-Operational-Excellence/README.md

 # Operational Excellence

 One of Proseware's business objectives is to reach a 99.9% service level objective for availability.
 To meet that objective, the web app is deployed to two regions in an active-passive configuration.
 The active (primary) region handles 100% of user traffic under normal operations, and data is replicated to the passive (secondary) region asynchronously.
-This configuration enables Proseware to quickly transition from the primary region to the secondary one to mitigate the risk of an outage from impacting their availability.

-In this section, we will look at using application insights to identify any issues that might arise in the application.
-We will also learn how to use Azure Monitor to monitor the health of the application.
+Application Insights sends web requests to your application at regular intervals from points around the world.
+It can alert you if your region isn't responding or if it responds too slowly.
+In this section, we will look at using application insights to identify any issues that might arise in the region.

 ## Monitoring